-See I want ya’ll to know that I’m not just running my mouth on the internet.
-I am also working out my own salvation with fear and trembling.
-And so with all that being said, I’m going to start by confessing that I am a glutton.
+In addition to sharing the simplicity of the gospel, I think it’s also important that I share some of my own personal struggles.
+And although It’s embarrassing and shameful, I know that being transparent is encouraging and powerful.
+Besides, I want ya’ll to know that I am also working out my own salvation with fear and trembling.
+I’m not just running my mouth on the internet!
+And so with all that being said, I want to start by confessing that I am a glutton.

 “Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.”
 (James 5:16)

 A glutton is someone who eats excessively and voraciously (in an insatiable manner).
 To me, being gluttonous depends on what we eat, when we eat, how much we eat, why we eat (and how we see food!).
 So even though I am a vegetarian, my restrictions from eating meat (personal conviction) and dairy products (due to breastfeeding) has caused me to want to gormandize.
 I mean, I think about food ALL of the time.
 Whether I’m thinking about eating it, cooking it or buying it (I love grocery shopping!).
 And I have become extremely health conscious over the years which in addition to food has become a form of idol worship.